human-conditions/yodrew.github.io-original/_pages/psychology.md

 #### intro

-It's time to get our hands dirty.
-Something is broken and we have to fix it.

-Hygiene's basic structure is sound.
+Hygiene's primary structure is sound.
+It deals in universal facts of biology.
 It is objective.
+It constrains its analysis and recommendations to the abilities of a reasonable man living an ordinary life nearly anywhere in the world.

+But hygiene has secondary flaws.
+It has lacked a psychology.
+Its general pathology avoids trauma, the first cause of disease.
+We must correct these.

-It deals in universal facts of biology.
-It constrains its analysis and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
-If hygiene has a problem, it is only due to not being hygienic enough.
-It is because its secondary ideas or practices contradict its fundamental principles.
-Once we discover a problem, we can use hygiene's own principles and methods to correct it.
+Hygiene has not been hygienic enough.
+Some of its secondary ideas and practices contradict its fundamental principles.
+So we can use hygiene's own principles and methods to correct it.
+This self-correcting quality is a hallmark of great systems.

 Darkness exposes flaws in hygiene's secondary structure.
-Hygiene must become more hygienic to accommodate darkness and its implications.
-In this chapter, we'll pop the hood of hygiene.
-We'll analyse its flaws and make necessary modifications.
-The result will be a philosophy that works better by orders of magnitude.
+Hygiene can accommodate darkness and its implications.
+In this chapter, we will pop the hood of hygiene and get our hands dirty.
+We will analyze its flaws and make necessary modifications.
+The result will be a system that works better by orders of magnitude.

 ~~